Mayank7046/Showtime-Project./README.md

 Showtime is a _multiplatform_ Dart app for browsing movies and showtimes for cinemas.

 Showtime showcases Redux, has an extensive set of automated tests and **40% code sharing between Flutter and web**.
-The Android & iOS apps are made with a single [Flutter](http://flutter.io) codebase.
-The progressive web app is made with [AngularDart](https://webdev.dartlang.org/angular).
 This project serves as a great example of a multiplatform Dart project.

 ## Features